Last Updated on

 Here’s a thing: you’re strolling along by the Thames at Southwark in search of a pint when you suddenly come across some ruins; you look closer and, high up on one its remaining walls, is a beautiful rose window.
 Most folk pass it by, either because they don’t notice it, or because it’s just another wrecked, old, building; others stop and look at the plaque that announces this is all that is left of Winchester Palace.
 And you’re wondering – of course you are – why it’s nowhere near the county town of Hampshire, once capital of Alfred’s Wessex, but instead on London’s swarming south bank.

 Southwark was far more relaxed than the rigidly controlled walled City of London just across the river.
 In Southwark, you could have a Good Time…there were bear pits, taverns, theatres and, apparently licensed by the bishop in an altruistic attempt to keep men from worse sins, brothels – known as ‘stews’.
-The girls who plied their trade were tagged, ‘Winchester Geese’ – maybe because long necks were considered attractive.
-Many of the ladies died young and probably ended up in unmarked paupers’ graves – possibly in Cross Bones Graveyard, a piece of unconsecrated ground near Borough High Street; many would have had venereal disease – syphilis, in particular.
+The girls who plied their trade were nicknamed ‘Winchester Geese’ – maybe because long necks were considered attractive.
+Many of the ladies died young and probably ended up in unmarked paupers’ graves – possibly in Cross Bones Graveyard, a piece of possibly unconsecrated ground near Borough High Street; many would have had venereal disease.

 And if you caused a problem with any of the prostitutes in this place of whoredom, maybe had a little too much ale, or owed the wrong person some money, you could be thrown into the Palace’s very own prison, the Clink, ‘the prison that gave its name to all others’.
 There is a museum paying homage to the Clink on its original site, a few steps from the remains of the Palace’s enormous great hall.